Scientific Name

 How to Grow and Care for Echeveria × gilva 'Red'

 Light: E. × gilva 'Red' prefers full sun to partial shade.
-If you are moving your plant outside in the spring, do it gradually.
+If you move your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. × gilva 'Red' is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Soil: This succulent needs a potting soil mix that drains quickly.
-Many growers will create their own mix.
-However, commercial succulent potting mixes will work fine.
+Many growers create their own mix, but commercial succulent potting mixes work fine.

-Temperature: This plant is a tender succulent, which means it must be brought indoors for the winter to survive.
-E. × gilva 'Red' can withstand temperatures as low as 20 °F (-6.7 °C).
+Temperature: E. × gilva 'Red' is a tender succulent, so it must be brought indoors for the winter to survive.
+It can withstand temperatures as low as 20 °F (-6.7 °C).
 USDA Plant Hardiness Zones 9a to 11b, 20 to 50 °F (-6.7 to 10 °C).

 Propagation: Like most Echeverias, this succulent is usually propagated from leaves or offsets.
 Spring is the best time to take leaf cuttings and separate offsets.